 Because I am concerned with the outcomes in the Street Outreach program, the Black Box model of evaluation is ideally suited.
-For my first question, as referenced above - I will be trying to find out how the program helps or does not help the individual.
+For my first question, as referenced above - I'm trying to find out how the program helps or doesn't help the individual.
 Or put another way - how it has helped individuals in the past: the outcome.
-Secondly, I want to know how the team has been effective - what works and does not work.
+Secondly, I want to know how the team has been effective - what works and doesn't work.
 Specifically, regarding what has been done in the past, and what the outcomes were.
-Also, what were the outcomes of things that did not work?
+Also, what were the outcomes of things that didn't work?
 It is by using the Black Box model that I will be able to see the "bottom line" so to speak.